Practice Essentials

 A workup, as follows, may be undertaken to exclude other causes of hypopigmentation:

-• Wood's light examination: May help in determining the presence of vitiligo, which will glow more brightly and have edges with sharper demarcation
+Wood's light examination - This may help in determining the presence of vitiligo, which will glow more brightly and have edges with sharper demarcation

-• Potassium hydroxide (KOH) stain of a skin scraping: Will be positive if the patient has tinea versicolor (also called pityriasis versicolor), tinea faciei, or tinea corporis
+Potassium hydroxide (KOH) stain of a skin scraping - This will be positive if the patient has tinea versicolor (also called pityriasis versicolor), tinea faciei, or tinea corporis

-• Skin biopsy: Not usually necessary or particularly helpful in establishing a diagnosis of pityriasis alba but may be indicated if a diagnosis of mycosis fungoides (cutaneous T-cell lymphoma) is a significant possibility [7]
+Skin biopsy - This is not usually necessary or particularly helpful in establishing a diagnosis of pityriasis alba but may be indicated if a diagnosis of mycosis fungoides (cutaneous T-cell lymphoma) is a significant possibility [6]

 See Workup for more detail.